 5) To provide powerful processing

-In the last section, I noted that the last two uses would do something about the proof-of-work demands of current blockchain implementation.
+In the last section, I noted that the last two uses would do something about the proof-of-work demands of current implementation blockchain development technology.
 While it’s possible to avoid them entirely, as we just saw, it’s also possible to use them in interesting ways.

 Described as a global supercomputer, Golem lacks any central processing — instead, it derives all of its processing power from blockchain mining.
 Since the proof-of-work calculations required to verify transactions can in principle be anything you need calculated, Golem allows its customers to rent that massive aggregated power as needed.